 From 2005 to 2010 Brett was appointed to the Law Society’s Specialist Accreditation Committee (SAC) for immigration lawyers.
 The SAC sets standards for lawyers who wish to apply to become accredited as immigration specialists and examines and assesses applications for accreditation.
 Subsequently he sat on the Society’s Human Rights committee.

-Brett was from 2003 to November 2013 appointed by the Federal Court of Australia as a panel member of the RRT Legal Advice Scheme.
+Brett has since 2003 been appointed by the Federal Court of Australia as a panel member of the RRT Legal Advice Scheme.
 In that capacity he has given advice to over 100 refugee applicants selected for him by the Court.
 As a result of the firm’s work, a number of those applicants succeeded in their court applications.
-Following the election, the RRT Legal Advice Scheme was discontinued on 30 November 2013.